-8432 - 45 Street NW, Edmonton, AB, T6B 2N6 CANADA
+8432 45 Street NW, Edmonton, Alberta T6B, Canada

 I am not a “Low Bid” type of guy and do not run my business in that manner.
 I cannot cut corners, cheap out, or provide anything less than the best product and service possible.
 It is not who I am or how I live my life.
-Therefore, when my son was born on May 13, 1983, I choose to take a year off and stay at home with him (one of the most challenging endeavors of my life) plus do some soul searching with regard to my business and what direction I should take in this every changing world.
+Therefore, when my son was born on May 13, 1983, I choose to take a year off and stay at home with him (one of the most challenging endeavors of my life) plus do some soul searching with regard to my business and what direction I should take in this ever changing world.

 My Eureka moment came from visiting all my Prepared Media customers over many years and checking our media for growth, color haemolyses, etc. While doing this I was always amazed at how poor and inconstant the streaking was.
-In fact, sitting there streaking petri dishes was one of the reasons I quite being a Microbiologist.
+In fact, sitting there streaking petri dishes was one of the reasons I quit being a Microbiologist.
 Yet, this is one of the most important procedures because if you don’t get good isolation you may well miss the suspect colony/pathogen.

 So, rather naïvely in retrospect, off we go to invent an Automatic Petri Dish Streaking Machine.
 Well, to make a long arduous story short, 6 years later after 5 generations of prototypes, we finally had an operating machine!